Andriy Portnov: Criminal cases

-Court against Poroshenko
+Lawsuit against Poroshenko

 In 2005, Portnov represented in court the interests of Oleksandr Zinchenko, Secretary of State of Ukraine.
 Portnov claimed that his law firm had provided free services to Zinchenko to help "fight corruption."
 In addition, Portnov tried in court to challenge the legality of the combination of Petro Poroshenko's parliamentary mandate and the position of Secretary of the National Security and Defense Council, and also proposed to re-privatize Poroshenko's property.
 Portnov lost the lawsuit against Poroshenko.

 Mass killings during the 2014 Ukrainian revolution

-On 28 February February 28, 2014, the Prosecutor General's Office of Ukraine sent a request to the Ministry of Internal Affairs and the Security Service of Ukraine to immediately detain persons involved in the massacre of activists in downtown Kyiv between February 18 and 22, 2014, against Portnov.
+On 28 February 2014, the Prosecutor General's Office of Ukraine sent a request to the Ministry of Internal Affairs and the Security Service of Ukraine to immediately detain persons involved in the massacre of activists in downtown Kyiv between 18 and 22 February 2014, against Portnov.

 On 15 August 2014, the Pechersk District Court of Kyiv partially upheld Portnov's lawsuit against the Prosecutor General's Office of Ukraine for protection of honor, dignity and business reputation, ruling that the information about his alleged involvement in mass killings of activists during the 2014 Ukrainian revolution during the 2014 winter events was unreliable.

-Proceedings on March 6
+Proceedings on 6 March

 On 6 March 2014, proceedings were opened against Portnov on the facts of threats to MPs, as well as misappropriation of funds of Kyiv National University and Kyiv National Economic University for ₴137.6 thousand, and possible misappropriation of illegal payments by a former AP employee in especially large amounts.